gitter-badger/aero/README.md

 Now try to change the `helloworld.jade` inside your `pages` directory.
 Aero notices the changes and recompiles the file automatically.

+## Documentation

+You've barely scratched the surface of what Aero can do with the Hello World example.

+	TODO: Tutorial

 ## Websites using Aero

 * http://blitzprog.org/ ([Source](https://github.com/blitzprog/blitzprog.org))